Vehicle Reconstruction and Texture Estimation Using Deep Implicit Semantic Template Mapping: Implicit Geo-Tex Representation

 \subsection{Formulation for Image-based Reconstruction}

-For a specific instance, the shape information is defined by $\bm{z}_{shape}$, determining the mapping from the instance space to the template space, while the texture information is encoded as $\bm{z}_{tex}$, determining texture pattern on the template surface.
-Both $\bm{z}_{shape}$ and $\bm{z}_{tex}$ can be extracted from the input image using CNN-based image encoders.
-Unfortunately, although the global latent codes contribute to consistent 3D texture estimation in unseen regions, recovered texture tends to be over-smooth and lacking fine details.
-To overcome this challenge, we fuse $\bm{z}_{tex}$ with \emph{local} feature representation $\bm{z}_{loc\_tex}(\bm{p})$ at the pixel level to preserve the local detail present in the image.
-Not only the texture in visible region can benefit form local features, invisible regions can also be enhanced using the symmetry of vehicle.
-Furthermore, we explicitly separate $\bm{z}_{pose}$ in order to relieve texture encoders from accounting for this variability.
+For a specific instance, the shape information is defined by $\bm{z}_{shape}$, while the texture information is encoded as $\bm{z}_{tex}$, both of which can be extracted from the input image using CNN-based encoders.
+To further preserve fine details presented in the monocular observation, we fuse local texture information represented as $\bm{z}_{loc\_tex}(\bm{p})$ at the pixel level.
+Not only the texture in visible region can benefit from local features, invisible regions can also be enhanced with the structure prior of the template.
 Formally, our formulation can be rewritten as: